wheatstalk/aws-cdk-exec/README.md

 **Path matching**

 `cdk-exec` searches for resources matching the exact path you provide and any deeper nested resources.
-This is the means by which we support both L1 & L2 constructs, but is also a convenient shortcut when your app has only one executable resource.
+This is how we support both L1 & L2 constructs, but is also a convenient shortcut when your app has only one executable resource.

 For example, if you have only one function or state machine in your app, you can type `cdk-exec my-stack` and your resource will be found.
 However, if you